gorniczy/human-gramophone/README.md

 It's fictitious for now, but wouldn't it be great to have such a service at your beloved club?

-Features to be added:
+Features to be developed:

- • a booking user form;
+• a booking user form ;
- • adding favorite vinyls to the wishlist
+• an option of adding favorite vinyls to the wishlist .